xinyanh4701/apcsa-freedom-project/tool/learning-log.md

 4/30/24

 The problem that I had with the main menu was when you click play the game scene was dark.
 You can barely see anything.
 I found this [video](https://www.youtube.com/watch?v=8-oXE2NWSLM) to help out with this problem.
 You just have to generate lighting.
 A folder with the lighting details will be generated for you.
 Today, I also broke the bullets script.
 I made the bullets stay forever and not disappear.
 Thankfully, Aron fixed the problem because I would have made the problem more worse.
+I am still working on the Pause Menu even it is not part of the MVP.

 ---
 <!--